 Before you get into banking, you should ensure that your communication skills are up to scratch and that you can convey — and take on board — instructions clearly and confidently.

 Staying the course and reacting positively to everything thrown at you is a sure-fire sign that you have what it takes to reach the top, so grit your teeth, dig in and be prepared to show everybody that you’re strong enough to thrive.
+That said, you must also know your own limits and recognize when a company’s culture is toxic and harmful.
+While this industry is not for the faint-hearted, you should also recognize when the environment is no longer allowing you to thrive.

 As you can see, life as an investment banker isn’t for everybody.
 Sure, the financial rewards are a pretty enticing carrot, but bankers have to sacrifice and give a lot in return.